What is My Aged Care?

 The CHSP runs an initiative named Geat2GO, which provides older Australians with devices, equipment, and assistive technology to help them to live more independently and to enhance daily living.
 You can be referred to the GEAT program through your My Aged Care assessment.

-If you require more than low-level support, the Home Care Package can assist you with higher levels of in-home aged care services.
+If you require more than low-level support, the Support at Home program (formerly the Home Care Package) can assist you with higher levels of in-home aged care services.
 As well as providing in-home care, this package can also help you access assistive technology.

 How do I apply for My Aged Care?

-To apply for My Aged Care, you will need to register online or over the phone on 1800 200 422.
+To apply for My Aged Care, you will need to submit an application online, apply over the phone on 1800 200 422 or apply in-person by making an appointment with an Aged Care Specialist Officer at a Services Australia centre by calling 1800 227 475.
 Following your application, you will be contacted by an assessor to arrange an assessment where they will help you make a plan to access the best support suitable for you.

 How does the funding work?

 My Aged Care is not fully funded by the government, so their services are only partially subsidised.
-The amount you could pay depends on the provider that you use, as some providers will require a co-payment whereas other providers, including Guide Dogs NSW/ACT, may not require a co-payment.
+The amount you could pay depends on the provider that you use, as some providers will require a co-payment whereas other providers, including Guide Dogs, may not require a co-payment.

 If you cannot afford your care costs, you may be eligible for financial hardship assistance.